Wellington School, Bebington: History

-The Army Cadet Force, under the command of Captain Hartley in the 1960s an early 1970s, was active and held an annual summer camp.
+The Army Cadet Force, under the command of Captain Hartley in the 1960s and early 1970s, was active and held an annual summer camp.
 Training and 'square bashing' took place on Fridays after hours; some indication of the ACF's intended status is that members were permitted to wear their military uniforms when travelling to and from school and throughout the day's classes.
 On the school's Open Evening of 1975, visitors were treated to the sight -- and sound -- of a mock storming of an 'enemy position' on the school lawn, complete with blank rifle cartridges and 'thunderflash' grenades.
 Complaints from the surrounding residents ensured that the spectacle was not repeated in subsequent years.

-There was an annual school literary magazine, and a choir, which had an annual outing to Trentham Gardens in Staffordshire.
-It sung at the annual service of nine lessons and carols which was held alternately at Christ Church, Higher Bebington, or at Christ Church, Port Sunlight.
+There was an annual school literary magazine and a choir, which had an annual outing to Trentham Gardens in Staffordshire.
+It sung at the annual service of nine lessons and carols, which was held alternately at Christ Church, Higher Bebington, or at Christ Church, Port Sunlight.

 School chaplains included the Revd Mr Bowers in 1968 and the Revd J P Macmillan, vicar of Emmanuel Church, New Brighton, in the early to mid-1970s.

-In the late 1970s an occasional visitor to school classes was a 'Professor Mays', apparently an educationalist with a research interest in adolescence and permission to sit with and interview boys unsupervised.
+In the late 1970s, an occasional visitor to school classes was a 'Professor Mays', apparently an educationalist with a research interest in adolescence and permission to sit with and interview boys unsupervised.
 (This is likely to have been the Liverpool University social scientist John Barron Mays [1914-1987].)

 The school's playing fields were situated on the Clatterbridge Road, equidistant between the village of Willaston, Wirral, and Clatterbridge Hospital.

 The educational philosophy of Mr Fogg can be summarised by his own words: "It is the headmaster's firm conviction that, given the right environment, a boy will seek to emulate the good example of those who strive to guide him".

 Distinguished old boys from this period include: